Devonte Green: Personal life

 Green's brother, Rashad, played for Manhattan College in 2007–08 and the University of San Francisco from 2009 to 2012.
-His older brother, Danny, plays for Philadelphia 76ers and has won three NBA championships.
+His older brother, Danny, won three NBA championships.
 His second cousins are NBA player Gerald Green and Garlon Green.
 A first cousin, Jordan Green, played for Texas A&M University. and a third cousin, Willie Green, in the NBA and for Detroit Mercy.